Statistical properties of dynamics. Introduction to the functional analytic approach: Stability and response to perturbation

 \item[\textbf{UF3}] Suppose that $L_{0}$ has exponential convergence to equilibrium, with respect to the norms $||~||_{w}$ and $||~||_{s}$.

 \item[\textbf{UF4}] (The weak norm is not expaned) There is $M$ such that $ \forall \delta ,n,g\in B_{s}$ $\ ||L_{\delta }^{n}g||_{w}\leq M||g||_{w}.$ \end{enumerate}

 We will see that under these assumptions we can ensure that the invariant measure of the system varies continuously (in the weak norm) when $L_{0}$ is perturbed to $L_{\delta }$ for small values of $\delta $.
+We will also provide a quantitative estimate for the modulus of continuity.

-\begin{remark} We remark that UF3 and UF1 together implies that $L_{0}$ \ eventually contracts the zero average space $V_{s}$.
-Indeed let $f\in $ $ V_{s}$, using the inequality and then the convergence to equilibrium
+\begin{remark} We remark that UF3, UF4 and UF1 together implies that $L_{0}$ \ eventually contracts exponentially fast the zero average space $V_{s}$.
+Indeed let $f\in $ $V_{s}$, using the inequality and then the convergence to equilibrium

 by which there are $n,m$ \ big enough that $||L_{0}^{n+m}f||_{s}\leq \frac{1 }{2}||f||_{s}$. \end{remark}